 15 Royal Facts About The Fisher King

-The Fisher King (1991), Terry Gilliam's first attempt at directing a movie he had no part in writing, starred Robin Williams and Jeff Bridges in two of their most underrated performances.
+(1991), Terry Gilliam's first attempt at directing a movie he had no part in writing, starred Robin Williams and Jeff Bridges in two of their most underrated performances.
 Williams portrays Parry, a former professor turned delusional homeless man following the murder of his wife.
 He is helped by Bridges's shock jock character Jack Lucas, who inadvertently provoked a listener to kill Parry's wife.
 In honor of the Oscar-winning film's 25th anniversary, here are 15 royal facts about The Fisher King.

 1. RICHARD LAGRAVENESE HAD TO START HIS SCRIPT OVER AGAIN AFTER RAIN MAN CAME OUT.

-The first-time screenwriter kept the Jack and Parry characters but threw the rest of his initial draft out because it was too similar to Rain Man.
+kept the Jack and Parry characters but threw the rest of his initial draft out because it was too similar to Rain Man.
 In his next attempt, LaGravenese came up with a "sitcom-y" idea, where Jack has to find Lydia (Amanda Plummer) a husband in order to get his fortune.